celestiaorg/docs/docs/nodes/light-node.md

 Once you start the Light Node, a wallet key will be generated for you.
 You will need to fund that address with some tokens to pay for PayForData transactions.
-You can find the address with:
+You can find the address by:

+1. Checking the logs output
+2. Using the following command:

 ```sh
 ./cel-key list --node.type light --keyring-backend test